 Who is this class geared for?

 This class is geared for students who independently express themselves creatively.
 Since art is Christine’s area of specialty, projects will be more geared to the visual arts: collage, painting, photography, etc. However, if students express themselves in writing, music or film, that also works.
-Students do not necessarily have to do the exact project for the next month, but if they have a direction within an exploration of California, that works.
+Students do not necessarily have to do the exact project for the next month, but we will explore art within an exploration of California.
 For example, if a student likes to build models of trains, the only limitation would be to explore “California” trains.

 When are sessions and what is the cost?